College of Arts and Sciences

 - Invest in the practice of professional attitudes and behavior

 Students may become Pre-Graphic Design (Pre-GD) candidates at any time during their academic program.
 Following successful completion of the School of Art BFA Portfolio Review and Art Foundation (FYP) courses (ART 1020, 1030, and 1120), pre-majors will take ARTD 2010 and 2020.
-Graphic Design students then continue with the necessary course requirements to complete the BFA in Graphic Design degree.
 Required components of the degree include successful completion of an Internship and a Senior Thesis, the latter being a three-semester self-guided experience, initiated during one's Junior year in the program.
 All transfer students interested in the BFA in Graphic Design degree program will be designated as Pre-Graphic Design candidate by default, until such time that they have successfully completed the School of Art BFA Portfolio Review, and above coursework.
-Upper-level (3000- and 4000-level) ARTD courses are rarely accepted as transfer and equivalent program course credit, resulting in a minimum of four semesters (typically two years) in the program.
+Upper-level (3000- and 4000-level) ARTD courses are rarely accepted as transferred and equivalent program course credit, resulting in a minimum of four semesters (typically two years) in the program.

 - Identify and analyze social challenges through the study and application of design thinking, innovative problem solving and integrative design practices;